 \subsection{Kinematics of self-propelled inertial particles}

 We consider particles that are sufficiently small that they do not disturb the carrier flow.
-Here, ``small'' means that the particle diameter is smaller than the Kolmogorov length scale but larger than the molecular mean free path, so that Brownian motion is negligible.
+Here, `small' means that the particle diameter is smaller than the Kolmogorov length scale and larger than the molecular mean free path, so that Brownian motion is negligible.
 The particles are assumed to be isotropic, and in the present framework we consider only their translational motion.
-In a fluid environment with strong shear and vorticity, such as turbulent RB convection, particles are naturally subjected to flow-induced torques and rotational dynamics (e.g., Jeffery-type rotations).
+In a fluid environment with strong shear and vorticity, such as turbulent RB convection, particles are naturally subjected to flow-induced torques and rotational dynamics (e.g. Jeffery-type rotations).
 By restricting the model to translational kinematics, we effectively assume an idealised agent that either possesses an isotropic propulsion mechanism, capable of redirecting thrust without rotating its body, or has a negligible rotational relaxation time, thereby achieving instantaneous attitude control.
 Although this assumption allows us to isolate the higher-level trajectory-planning problem from the lower-level attitude-control problem, it also removes certain physical complexities.
 In particular, neglecting rotational dynamics means that the agent does not experience the continuous flow-induced torques that would otherwise perturb its orientation.
 Consequently, a real biological or artificial swimmer would likely incur an additional energetic cost to generate corrective torques against the local fluid vorticity in order to maintain its desired heading.
-The total force acting on the particle consists of the net gravitational force $\bm{F}_{\mathrm{gravity}}$, the drag force $\bm{F}_{\mathrm{drag}}$, and the propulsive force $\bm{F}_{\mathrm{propel}}$.
-In the present heavy-particle and sub-Kolmogorov regime $(\rho_p \gg \rho_f,\; St \sim 10^{-3})$, other hydrodynamic terms in the full Maxey--Riley equation, specifically the added-mass force, the undisturbed-flow pressure-gradient force, the shear-induced lift force, and the Basset history force, are quantitatively negligible compared with the drag force.
-The net gravitational force $\bm{F}_{\mathrm{gravity}}$, acting along the direction of gravitational acceleration after accounting for hydrostatic buoyancy, is given by